jrowellfx/vfxTdUtils/README.md

 `runsed` - an unbelievably useful wrapper-utility for `sed` that been in heavy use for 30+ years to batch run sed-scripts on files.
 Quite robust!
 Easy to back out changes!

-> _I think I hold the record for the most number of file-checkout, changes and commits on the AutoCAD code base when I was working on R13.
+> _"I think I hold the record for the most number of file-checkout, changes and commits on the AutoCAD code base when I was working on R13.
 I renamed almost ALL the API calls (to have nice and consistent naming convention across the WHOLE API which I designed to make reading code flow like reading prose) and similarly for many internal function calls in the newly designed C++ libraries and modules.
-In large part that work I did was possible simply because I wrote and used `runsed`._
+In large part that work I did was possible simply because I wrote and used `runsed`."
+- James Rowell -_

 `rm-spaces` - a utility to remove spaces from filenames while maintaining filename readability.